Arnaldo Forlani: Member of the government

-Minister of Foreign Affairs
+Between 1974 and 1976, Forlani was Minister of Defence.

 When the Republicans left Moro's cabinet in 1976, no possibilities of a new government remained, and an early vote was called.
-After the election, which saw a great success of the Communist Party, Andreotti became the new Prime Minister and Forlani was appointed as Minister of Foreign Affairs.
+After the election, which saw a great success of the Communist Party, Andreotti became the new prime minister and Forlani was appointed Minister of Foreign Affairs.

-The reasons of this important nomination were firstly the necessity to recover a climate of unity in the party after the congressional divisions and secondly the opportunity, in a world still marked by the Cold War, to allocate foreign policy to a clearly anti-communist personality, as Forlani was, able to calm the European and American partners.
+The reasons of this important nomination were firstly the necessity to recover a climate of unity in the party after the congressional divisions and secondly the opportunity, in a world still marked by the Cold War, to allocate foreign policy to a clearly anti-communist personality, as Forlani was, able to calm the European and U.S.

+partners.
 During his ministry, Forlani strongly supported the European integration process, and the adhesion of Portugal to the European Economic Community.

 Prime Minister of Italy

 In 1980, Forlani was among the main sponsor of Flaminio Piccoli in the party congress.
 Piccoli was elected Secretary at the head of a centre-right majority.
-Due to his fundamental role in Piccoli's election, Forlani was appointed Prime Minister of Italy, leading a centre to centre-left coalition with PSI, PSDI and PRI.
+Due to his fundamental role in Piccoli's election, Forlani was appointed Prime Minister of Italy in October, leading a centre to centre-left coalition with PSI, PSDI and PRI.

-Forlani was considered an unflamboyant politician who attempted to stay out of the factionalism in his party, and was seen as the man who could re-unite DC.
-As Prime Minister, he had to deal with corruption scandals within his party and a renewed bout of left-wing terrorism.

 1980 Irpinia earthquake

 During his premiership, Forlani had to face also the Irpinia earthquake, a strong shock, that was centered on the village of Conza in Campania, and left at least 2,483 people dead, at least 7,700 injured, and left 250,000 homeless.

 Forlani's government spent 59 trillion lire on reconstruction, while other nations sent contributions.
 West Germany contributed 32 million United States dollars (USD) and the United States US$70 million.
-However, in the early nineties a major corruption scandal emerged.
+However, in the early 1990s a major corruption scandal emerged.
 Of the billions of lire that were predestined for aid to the victims and rebuilding, the largest part disappeared from the earthquake reconstruction funds in the 1980s.
 Of the $40 billion spent on earthquake reconstruction, an estimated $20 billion went to create an entirely new social class of millionaires in the region, $6.4 billion went to the Camorra, whereas another $4 billion went to politicians in bribes.
 Only the remaining $9.6 billion a quarter of the total amount, was actually spent on people's needs.
 Moreover, the Mafia entered the construction industry after the quake.